$0 Egypt → UAE Employment Visa Guide — Quick-Start Checklist

 UAE recruiters, particularly in finance (DIFC firms), technology (Dubai Internet City), and healthcare (DHCC and SEHA), are accustomed to candidates on Job Exploration Visas and understand the process.

-The practical alternative: Many Egyptian professionals enter the UAE on a standard visit visa (30 days, extendable) and use that window for interviews.
+The practical alternative: Many Egyptian professionals enter the UAE on a standard visit visa and use that window for interviews.
+The duration and any extension depend on the visa issued.
 A visit visa does not legally authorise employment activities, but the interview-and-network phase is functionally identical.
 The risk is time pressure: if you receive an offer close to your visa expiry, you may need to exit the UAE and re-enter once the employer processes your Entry Permit.

 Transitioning from Job Exploration Visa to Employment Residence Visa